IIIF/api/source/extension/georef/index.md

 ### 3.6 The `transformation` Property

-The `transformation` property is defined by this document in order to supply the preferred transformation algoritm that is used to create a complete mapping from pixel coordinates to geographic coordinates (and vice versa) based on a list of GCPs.
+The `transformation` property is defined by this document in order to supply the preferred transformation algorithm that is used to create a complete mapping from pixel coordinates to geographic coordinates (and vice versa) based on a list of GCPs.
 The value for `transformation` is a JSON object which includes the properties `type` and `options`.
 The property _MAY_ be added to the Feature Collection used in the Georeferencing Annotation `body` and clients _MAY_ use the information in the object.

 If a transformation algorithm is not provided, clients _SHOULD_ use their default algorithm if they are using a Georeferencing Annotation to transform between pixel coordinates and geographic coordinates.
 Similarly, if the supplied transformation algorithm is not implemented by a client, the default algorithm _SHOULD_ be used as well.